What you’ll build

 - Configure these fields:

-- Check the Load Preview panel — it shows the complete request that will be sent:
+- Check the Load Preview panel.
+It shows the complete request that will be sent:

 - Path: Full destination URL